Chaos spec

 Genus Chaos Linneaus, 1767

-Diagnosis: Locomotive amoebae usually polypodial, like a dead tree with thick truncate branches; in rapid locomotion monopodial, large, commonly between 600 and 1500 µm long, but up to 5000 µm; pseudopodia usually with ridges; uroid morulate; multinucleate, with up to 1000 or more nuclei; nuclei spherical, biconvex or ellipsoidal discs, with granular nucleolar material; cytoplasm with crystals, often bipyramidal.
+Diagnosis: Locomotive amoebae usually polypodial, resembling a dead tree with thick, truncate branches; in rapid locomotion becoming monopodial.
+Large, commonly 600–1500 µm long, but reaching up to 5000 µm.
+Pseudopodia typically with longitudinal ridges.
+Uroid morulate.
+Multinucleate, with up to 1000 or more nuclei.
+Nuclei spherical, biconvex, or ellipsoidal discs, containing granular

-Remarks: The only light microscopical difference between Amoeba and Chaos is the number of nuclei.
-Light microscopically the cytoplasm of Amoeba proteus looks identical with that of Chaos carolinense (Andresen, 1956).
-I have collected populations of Chaos with both multinucleate and uninucleate specimens!
+Remarks: The only light‑microscopical difference between Amoeba and Chaos is the number of nuclei.
+Under light microscopy, the cytoplasm of Amoeba proteus appears identical to that of Chaos carolinense (Andresen, 1956).
+I have collected populations of Chaos containing both multinucleate and uninucleate specimens.

-I have sampled and observed a large number of Chaos-specimens in the Netherlands (several wide spread locations), Sweden (Mörrum-river) and England (Cambridge, pond).
-All these amoebae had, even within a population, spherical, discoid or convex shaped nuclei, varying in size from 9.6-48.0 µm.
+I have sampled and observed numerous Chaos specimens in the Netherlands (several widespread locations), Sweden (Mörrum River), and England (Cambridge, pond).
+Even within a single population, nuclei were spherical, discoid, or convex, ranging from 9.6–48.0 µm in diameter.

-Most measurements in literature come from cultures.
-Chaos carolinense has been cultured for decades all over the world.
-The culture of Chaos illinoisense became extinct after 18 years, but this species was recently rediscovered in North-West Russia.
-In fact we don’t know much of these large amoebae, though they aren’t very rare, but who is looking for them?
+Most measurements in the literature come from cultured material.
+Chaos carolinense has been maintained in culture for decades worldwide.
+The culture of Chaos illinoisense became extinct after 18 years, but the species was rediscovered in north‑west Russia.
+In reality, we know surprisingly little about these large amoebae.
+They are not particularly rare—but who is actually looking for them?

-Though a key to the species seems to be a handy instrument for the beginner, for an experienced worker it is a source of doubt, a minefield.
-Look at the description of the species below.
+Although a key to the species may be a useful tool for beginners, for an experienced worker it is a source of doubt—a minefield.
+See the species descriptions below.

 Key to the species:

-1Polypodial forms 700-2000 µm; monopodial forms up to 5 mm or rarely more; nuclei biconvex discs, 22-31 µm (mean 27 µm); up to 1,000 nuclei per amoeba; most crystals bipyramidal; cyst reported.Chaos carolinense
+1aPolypodial forms 700–2000 µm; monopodial forms up to 5 mm or rarely more; nuclei biconvex discs, 22–31 µm (mean 27 µm); up to ~1000 nuclei per amoeba; crystals mostly bipyramidal; cysts reportedChaos carolinense

-2Polypodial forms 500-800 µm; monopodial forms up to 1500 µm; nuclei spherical, 14-16 µm; several hundred nuclei per amoeba; numerous large bipyramidal and plate-like crystals; cysts smooth, spherical, ovoid or elliptical, with endocyst and ectocyst widely separated; cyst diameter 250-350 µm.Chaos illinoisense
+2aPolypodial forms 500–800 µm; monopodial forms up to 1500 µm; nuclei spherical, 14–16 µm; several hundred nuclei per amoeba; numerous large bipyramidal and plate‑like crystals; cysts smooth, spherical, ovoid or elliptical, with endocyst and ectocyst widely separated; cyst diameter 250–350 µmChaos illinoisense

 Chaos carolinense